ClintKan/C5_Calculator/README.md

 ## _This is a calculator simulation assignment_

-This was an assignment to the KuraLabs C5 class - with the synopsis of the task being;
+This was an assignment to assist with learning, practicing and emphasizing bash scripting concepts, user input handling, and arithmetic operations.

+_The synopsis of the task being;_

 > To create a calculator in bash that takes and operates on two integers and operates on
 > them by either addition, subtraction, multiplication or division - all using if, else